Exploring the portal

 These Projects can then be shared between other Developers through the use of Teams which are also configured on the main dashboard screen.
 It should be noted, however, that all Projects by default are considered Free-tier or Basic functionality, but they each can be upgraded to enable Premium features and more API bandwidth.

 Once inside a new project, there are a few important things to take note of.
-The two most important of these, is the Project Settings as well as the API Endpoint url which was created for your project.
+The first thing that should be noted is the API Endpoint for your application.

 After you are done exploring, we are now ready to click into the Resources section.